How to address selection criteria

 Selection criteria are used to assess how an applicant’s qualifications, skills and experience match the requirements of a position.
-This method of assessment ensures that selection of applicants for interview is merit based.
+This method of assessment ensures that the selection of applicants for an interview is merit-based.
 Effectively demonstrating that you meet all of the essential criteria will increase your chances of being invited for an interview.

 Using the STAR model can help you formulate evidence to support each of your claims.
 Consider:

 - Situation: Set up the context - When and where did it occur?
 Who was involved?

 - Task: What was the specific task or challenge?